kishan/Image-Recognition-Test-Grader/README.md

 This program automates the process of manually grading multiple choice tests by allowing you to grade tests simply by holding them up in front of your laptop's webcam.

-**The program provides the teacher with two primary tools:**

-1. Scan tests and save them as images
-2. Scan tests and grade them using computer's webcam

-This project is written in Python using OpenCV (Open Computer Vision) and Tkinter (Python's standard GUI).

 ##Prerequisites
 - Python 2.7
 - OpenCV 2.4.11